Quantum chaos and pole skipping in two-dimensional conformal perturbation theory: Conclusion

 \section{Conclusion}

-We have described how conformal perturbation theory may be used to calculate the leading order correction to the location of the skipped poles in the stress tensor two-point function of a general two-dimensional CFT deformed by an operator of conformal weight~$h$.
-Working to leading order in the deformation, we obtained the position-space two-point function for arbitrary~$h$ and its Fourier transform (and hence the skipped skipped poles) for the special cases~$h = 1/2$ and~$h$ near~$1$.
+We have described how the location of skipped poles in the stress tensor two-point function of a general two-dimensional CFT is modified upon the deformation of the theory by a relevant operator of conformal weight~$h$.
+We first obtained the leading order deformation of the skipped poles and the corresponding velocity $v_{\mathrm{PS}}$ for generic $h$ by use of the diffeomorphism and Weyl Ward identities.
+We then obtained the same results by a direct calculation in conformal perturbation theory.
+In this direct approach, we were able to find the leading but we only analyzed the Fourier transform and skipped poles for the special cases~$h = 1/2$ and~$h$ near~$1$.
 To verify our results, we utilized the fact that the leading-order perturbation to the two-point function is universal in the CFT central charge, and hence it must match the result obtained from a holographic dual.
 Indeed, a holographic calculation of the butterfly velocity in the deformed theory matches the pole-skipping velocity we obtained from conformal perturbation theory.
 This matching is expected on general grounds in a holographic theory, but it provides a highly nontrivial verification that our distributional approach to the conformal perturbation theory is correct.